-One particularly good example of a loosely synchronous problem which needs Fortran90D extensions, is the Barnes-Hut [Barnes:86a] clustering algorithm, which Salmon and Warren have implemented on the hypercube [Fox:89n, Salmon:90a].
+One particularly good example is the Barnes-Hut [Barnes:86a] clustering algorithm [Appel:85a], which Salmon and Warren have implemented on the hypercube [Fox:89n, Fox:89t, Salmon:90a].
+This is not only an interesting algorithm, but has been used for large scale astrophysics simulations on the NCUBE-1, NCUBE-2 and JPL Mark IIIfp hypercubes.
+These simulations have studied the collision of galaxies and the evolution of fluctuations in the early universe [Salmon:89b] [Warren:91a].
 Consider the evolution of a collection of N stars where the long range force between stars gives a complexity of O(N2) for the direct calculation.
-As illustrated in Figure 4, this can be reduced by noting that for widely separated systems, one can approximate the effect of the M stars by their centroid, or generally, their multipole expansion [Greengard:88a].
-Applied recursively, this approach reduces the complexity to O(N) or O(NlogN), depending on the details of the implementation.
-This gives the tree like data structure exemplified in Figure 5, where we form (in two dimensions) successive quad-trees until there is, at most, one star in each final "leaf" of the tree.
-This method parallelizes well with efficiencies of 80% on large realistic three dimensional problems on the 512 node NCUBE-1.
+As illustrated in Figure 5, this can be reduced by noting that for widely separated systems, one can approximate the effect of the M stars by their centroid, or generally, their multipole expansion [Greengard:88a].
+Applied recursively, this approach reduces the complexity to O(N) or O(NlogN), depending on the details of the implementation [Zhao:87a, 89a].
+This gives the tree like data structure exemplified in Figure 6, where we form (in two dimensions) successive quad-trees until there is, at most, one star in each final "leaf" of the tree.
+As shown in Figure 7, this method parallelizes well with efficiencies of 80% on large realistic three dimensional problems on the 512 node NCUBE-1.
 However, this careful user decomposition and parallelism is not easy to capture in current languages.
 The "natural" (in C) data structure is a linked list to represent the dynamic tree.
 Presumably, no static compiler analysis can decode the pointer values to uncover this data structure.
-Subtleties used by Salmon - including replication of the top of the tree among all nodes to avoid a hot spot there - are hard to automate with current approaches.
+Subtleties used by Salmon -- including replication of the top of the tree among all nodes to avoid a hot spot there -- are hard to automate with current approaches.
+We have given a more detailed analysis of this problem and also a multiscale statistical physics example [Baillie:91a] in [Fox:90p].
+Features that could have general significance include